ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/light-control.md

 "mbed-mesh-api.heap-size": 15000
 ```

 For 6LoWPAN, you can try 12 kB.
-For the smallest memory use, configure the node to be in non-routing mode.
+For the smallest memory use, configure the node to be in nonrouting mode.
 See [module-configuration](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api#module-configuration) for more detail.

 ### Move the Nanostack's heap to the system heap